ccameron-gb/bash_koans/README.md

 Redirection:
 - Consider using > to direct some output or result to a file or text.
 - Consider using 2> to redirect standard errors to a file or text.
+About Quoting:
+- The escape character \ in Bash is used to continue the next line part of code to the original.
+This skips the next line command and rather treats the remaining characters after the character part of the same line.

 ## Tips and Gotchas
 - Ordering matters for redirecting stdout or stderr with its file descriptors.